contao/docs/docs/manual/introduction/contao-quickstart.en.md

 ---
-title: 'Contao in fast forward'
+title: 'Contao Quickstart'
 description: 'In this section, you will learn about the basic concepts and functionality of Contao in a condensed form.'
 aliases:
-    - /en/introduction/contao-in-fast-forward/
+    - /en/introduction/contao-quickstart/
 weight: 30
 ---